 Revenue Recognition - We recognize revenue from our products when the products are shipped to our customers and when equipment service is performed for our customers who are charged on a time and material basis.
 We also sell equipment service contracts with terms of coverage ranging between 12 and 60 months.
 We record deferred income on equipment service contracts which is amortized by the straight-line method over the term of the contracts.
 We record offsets to revenue for allowances, end-user pricing adjustments and trade spending.
 Off-invoice allowances are deducted directly from the amount invoiced to our customer when our products are shipped to the customer.
 Offsets to revenue for allowances, end-user pricing adjustments and trade spending are recorded primarily as a reduction of accounts receivable based on our estimates of liability which are based on customer programs and historical experience.
 These offsets to revenue are based primarily on the quantity of product purchased over specific time periods.
 For our Retail Supermarket and Frozen Beverages segments, we accrue for the liability based on products sold multiplied by per product offsets.
 Offsets to revenue for our Food Service segment are calculated in a similar manner for offsets owed to our direct customers; however, because shipments to end-users are unknown to us until reported by our direct customers or by the end-users, there is a greater degree of uncertainty as to the accuracy of the amounts accrued for end-user offsets.
 Additional uncertainty may occur as customers take deductions when they make payments to us.
 This creates complexities because our customers do not always provide reasons for the deductions taken.
 Additionally, customers may take deductions to which they are not entitled and the length of time customers take deductions to which they are entitled can vary from two weeks to well over a year.
 Because of the aforementioned uncertainties, the process to determine the amount of liability to record is cumbersome and subject to inaccuracies.
 However, we feel that due to constant monitoring of the process, any inaccuracies would not be material.
-Our recorded liability for allowances, end-user pricing adjustments and trade spending was approximately \$11,793,000 and \$8,938,000 at September 29, 2007 and September 30, 2006, respectively.
-The increase in our recorded liability resulted from the general increase in our business and increased allowance programs.
+Our recorded liability for allowances, end-user pricing adjustments and trade spending was approximately \$12,090,000 and \$11,793,000 at September 27, 2008 and September 29, 2007, respectively.

 Accounts Receivable - We record accounts receivable at the time revenue is recognized.
 Bad debt expense is recorded in marketing and administrative expenses.
 The amount of the allowance for doubtful accounts is based on our estimate of the accounts receivable amount that is uncollectable.
 It is comprised of a general reserve based on historical experience and amounts for specific customers' accounts receivable balances that we believe are at risk due to our knowledge of facts regarding the customer(s).
 We continually monitor our estimate of the allowance for doubtful accounts and adjust it monthly.
-We usually have 2 to 3 customers with accounts receivable balances of between \$1.5 million to \$4 million.
+We usually have 2 to 3 customers with accounts receivable balances of between \$1.5 million to \$6 million.
 Failure of these customers, and others with lesser balances, to pay us the amounts owed, could have a material impact on our consolidated financial statements.

 Accounts receivable due from any of our customers is subject to risk.
-Our total bad debt expense was \$189,000, \$300,000 and \$112,000 for the fiscal years 2007, 2006 and 2005, respectively.
-At September 29, 2007 and September 30, 2006, our accounts receivables were \$56,772,000 and \$53,033,000, net of an allowance for doubtful accounts of \$1,052,000 and \$963,000.
+Our total bad debt expense was \$502,000, \$189,000 and \$300,000 for the fiscal years 2008, 2007 and 2006, respectively.
+At September 27, 2008 and September 29, 2007, our accounts receivables were \$61,176,000 and \$56,772,000, net of an allowance for doubtful accounts of \$926,000 and \$1,052,000.